Mahlie Jewell

 Standard sessions are 60 mins, extended sessions are 90 mins.
 Sessions are available outside of standard business hours on Monday, Wednesday and Friday

-Mahlie has extensive experience working with people who are autistic have experiences of living with complex trauma, personality disorder, mood and emotional dysregulation, brain injury, ADHD as well as fellow members of LGBTIQA+ and First Nations communities.
+Mahlie has extensive experience working with people who are fellow members of autistic, LGBTIQA+ and First Nations communities.

 Pricing structure